senritsu/obsidian-vue-plugin-test/README.md

 This repo demonstrates building an [Obsidian](https://obsidian.md/) plugin using [Vue 3](https://vuejs.org/) and [Vite](https://vitejs.dev/).

 Few changes are needed from the standard Vite template.
-This README will give a concise outline, for a more detailed example check the source code of this repo.
+This README will give a concise explanation, for a more detailed example check the source code of this repo.

 This is the outline of what you need to do: